unihackhq/handbook/docs/melbourne/sponsors.md

     <img src="https://unihack.net/img/sponsors/accenture.png" alt="Accenture" style="max-width: 300px">
 </a>

 At Accenture, we think big.
 We’re passionate about improving the way the way Australia lives, works, plays and grows, and our five groups (Strategy, Operations, Digital, Technology and Consulting) cover more than 40 industries globally.
-The experience you'll gain here adds up to more than just an amazing career direction – it’s your opportunity to make your mark on the world.
+The experience you’ll gain here adds up to more than just an amazing career direction – it’s your opportunity to make your mark on the world.

 A career with Accenture Technology puts you at the heart of innovative technical solutions.
 Every day, we power world-leading businesses and governments around the globe by solving tech issues, building custom solutions, integrating platforms, and much more